 - MWR Support

 Installation Volunteer Corps

 A trained and resourced professional volunteer corps supported by the installation leadership and prepared to contribute to readiness and well-being.

 Promote and strengthen volunteerism by uniting community volunteer efforts, supporting professional management, enhancing volunteer career mobility, and establishing volunteer partnerships to support individual personal growth and life-long volunteer commitment.

 Volunteer Action Council (VAC)

 Chaired by the Installation Volunteer Corps Program Manager, the VAC is comprised of volunteer representatives from installation agencies and private organizations who utilize volunteers.
 The Council meets quarterly to network, discuss the volunteer program, and receive training/information on a variety of topics related to volunteerism and volunteer management.
-Meetings are held from 0930-1030, on the third Monday each quarter (November, February, May, and July) with the meeting scheduled for the fourth Monday in February due to President’s Holiday, at the Family Resource Center, unless otherwise publicized.
-For more information,
+Meetings are held from 0930-1030, on the third Monday each quarter (November, February, May, and July) with the meeting scheduled for the third Tuesday in February due to President’s Holiday, at the Family Resource Center, unless otherwise publicized.